-At BrandlandUSA, we love campers and caravans.
-We don’t like the term recreational vehicles.
 There is something so clinical about an RV.
 It takes all the 1920s Boy Scout aspect out of the camping, and that’s no fun.
-In addition, with most travel trailers (those are the RVs that need to be pulled), they are large, bulky and VERY ugly.
+In addition, with most travel trailers (those are the RVs that need to be pulled), they are large, bulky and very ugly.

 Thankfully, you can still buy good looking, new, old style/retro campers, and not just those famous Airstreams, which are so expensive.
 While the Airstream is gorgeous, there are other brands that provide the fun of a travel trailer without the expense and worry of an RV.

-These trailers make camping fun again.
-And even better, if you own a travel trailer, you have an extra bedroom when kids and in-laws visit.
+These brands of trailers make camping fun again.
+And even better, if you own a travel trailer, you have an extra bedroom when kids and in-laws visit, or the ne’er do wells come home.
 Here are a few:

-- Read our post on the most vintage of the travel trailers, the Serro Scotty.
-It is pictured above.
+- Serro Scotty: Read our post on the most vintage of the travel trailers, the Serro Scotty.
+It is pictured here.

 - Casita is a fiberglass travel trailer that has the whiff of old style Airstream cool, without the price.
 It is advertised as America’s favorite lightweight travel trailer.